elynch78/Metro-Express/README.md

 ## Blink_Led_CircuitPython

 ### Description & Code
-I had to make code in Mu that would make the Metro Express change colors.
+I had to make code in Mu that would make the Metro Express neopixel change colors.
 [This website](https://www.w3schools.com/colors/colors_picker.asp) was a great source because it had all the codes for lots of different colors.

 ```